eli-11b/Linux-Admin-Dash/README.md

   <br>-Add a place for systemctl --type=service for linux machines
   <br>-Add a place for iostat
   <br>-Add a place for free (memory)
+  <br>-Add a controls for disk work in disk space section.
   <br>-Add a place for network monitoring
   <br>-Add logging.
+  <br>-Add settings page
   <br>Home page

 </p>